Characterizing the Feasible Payoff Set of OLG Repeated Games: Discussions

-Let us consider a simple example to make the point of the previous paragraph.
-Consider the OLG repeated games with $T=1$, where the stage game is described in Figure 6 and let $\lambda = (\frac{1}{2} , \frac{1}{2})$.
-We claim that the optimal $\delta$ that maximizes the weighted sum of players' average discounted payoffs in (``stationary'' subgame perfect) equilibrium is $\delta = \frac{1}{2}$.
+Let us consider a simple example to illustrate the point made in the previous paragraph.
+Consider the OLG repeated games with $T=1$, where the stage game is described in \autoref{fig:6} and let $\lambda = (1, 1)$.
+We claim that the optimal $\delta$ that maximizes the $\lambda$-weighted sum of players' average discounted payoffs in (``stationary'' subgame perfect) equilibrium is $\delta = \frac{1}{2}$.
 To see this, we first observe that if $\delta \geq 1/2$, playing $(L, L),(R,R)$ (they are the action profiles that give the maximum sum of players' payoffs) for odd and even periods, respectively, can be achieved by a stationary subgame perfect equilibrium.
-This is because when players are old, each of them has no incentive to deviate; and each player's play when they are young can be supported by punishing any deviation from it by $(M,M)$ (this is a one-shot Nash profile and gives the minmax payoff to each player): $2 + \delta \geq 3 - \delta$ or $\delta \geq \frac{1}{2}$.
-Then the monotonicity result implies that the smallest $\delta = \frac{1}{2}$ yields the largest weighted sum of payoffs.
+This is because when players are old, they have no incentive to deviate; in addition, each player's action when they are young can be supported by punishing any deviation from it with $(M,M)$ (this is a one-shot Nash profile and gives the minmax payoff to each player): $2 + \delta \geq 3 - \delta$ or $\delta \geq \frac{1}{2}$.
+As a result, the monotonicity result implies that the smallest $\delta = \frac{1}{2}$ yields the largest weighted sum of payoffs.